 - Joint venture accounting must be clearly set up.

-When there is an 8(a) contract involved, whether there is a mentor protégé agreement or not, the JV must perform certain percentages of work.
+Looking at the requirements for bidding on government contracts, and when there is an 8(a) contract involved, whether there is a mentor protégé agreement or not, joint venture regulations suggest that the JV must perform certain percentages of work.